JimGrange/mixtur/README.md

 ## Pre-print

-We have a paper showing users how to use the package, together with some simulation studies to assess parameter recovery etc. A pre-print of the paper can be found here:
+We have a paper showing users how to use the package.
+A pre-print of the paper can be found here:

   - Grange, J.A. & Moore, S.B. (in press). mixtur: An R package for